greydanus/greydanus.github.io/_posts/2023-02-13-ncf-six-experiments.md

 ## Footnotes
 [^fn0]: The state of the simple gas, for example, has a hundred degrees of freedom.
+[^fn1]: We discuss these in the Appendix of the paper.

 The double pendulum and Lennard-Jones potentials were too long to fit into the table above.
 Here they are: